fobiat/-DEPRECIATED-k8s-gitops/README.md

 This cluster uses a number of tools to work properly:

 * Kubernetes - Production-Grade Container Orchestration
-Automated container deployment, scaling, and management
+Automated container deployment, scaling, and management.
+* Kubespray - Uses Ansible to deploy a highly avaliable production ready cluster.
-* Containerd - An industry-standard container runtime with an emphasis on simplicity, robustness and portability
+* Containerd - An industry-standard container runtime with an emphasis on simplicity, robustness and portability.
 * Flux2 - Open and extensible continuous delivery solution for Kubernetes.
 Powered by GitOps Toolkit.
 * Github - Code hosting platform for version control and collaboration.
-* Calico - an open source networking and network security solution for containers
+* Calico - an open source networking and network security solution for containers.
-* MetalLB - load-balancer implementation for bare metal Kubernetes clusters
+* MetalLB - load-balancer implementation for bare metal Kubernetes clusters.